oracle-livelabs/oci/oke-with-agones/2-create-infrastructure-with-terraform/2-create-infrastructure-with-terraform.md

 Estimated Time: 30 minutes

-Objectives
+### Objectives

 In this lab, you will:
  - Configure your Terraform variables
  - Run a Terraform plan and apply changes

-Prerequisites
+### Prerequisites

  - Completed Lab 1 which walked through sourcing the Terraform files

-## **Task 1**: Update Terraform Variables
+## Task 1: Update Terraform Variables

 Customize the infrastructure to fit your tenancy and compartment.

 1. You will want to edit `infrastructre/terraform.tfvars` with relevant information to match your account OCID's and API Keys.
-For a full description of each variable in that file refer to `infrasctucture/vvariables.tf`.
+For a full description of each variable in that file refer to `infrasctucture/variables.tf`.

 2. You can (optional) edit `infrastructure/module.tf` to tweak the OKE settings as needed for your deployment.
 The current settings will work as is for the purpose of this lab.
 Its a good idea to have a look at these settings since the OKE Terraform module does a lot and is very customizable.

-## **Task 2**: Create a Terraform Plan
+## Task 2: Create a Terraform Plan

 Get a Terraform plan and check the output of that plan to make sure its what you expect.
 After you validate the plan you can move onto the next task.